duksctf/duksctf.github.io/_posts/2016-04-18-PCTF2016-butterfly.md

 ---
 layout: post
-title: "Plaid CTF 2016 - butterfly"
+title: "Plaid CTF 2016 - Butterfly"
 date: 2016-04-18 02:00
-categories: ctf exploit
 ---

 *Here is a solution to the second pwn challenge `butterfly`.
 This is not your usual buffer overflow, but rather a nice demonstration on how bit flips can be dangerous!*